Now (Paramore song)

 "Now" is a song by American rock band Paramore.
-It was released on January 22, 2013, as the first single from their fourth album, the self-titled Paramore.
+It was released on January 22, 2013, as the lead single from their self-titled fourth album.
 The song impacted radio on January 29, 2013.
 It is their first single in an album to not feature former band members Josh and Zac Farro since their departure in 2010.
 "Now" received acclaim from music critics, with reviewers praising its production, lyrical content, and Hayley Williams' vocal delivery on the track.
 The single achieved moderate commercial success, ranking within the top 20 of Billboard's Hot Rock Songs and Alternative Songs.
-It is a playable song in the video game Rocksmith 2014. ¨Now¨ is written in the key of C major.
+It is a playable song in the video game Rocksmith 2014.
+"Now" is written in the key of C major.

 Background

 "Now" was written as a song that helped Paramore transition from the past to the present.
 According to Hayley Williams, "The first half of this record ... was all about getting to a new place, moving forward.
 And when we wrote 'Now,' by the end of the song I was like 'We're there.
 We got to that point and now we can really focus on what's next.'"